huaweicodelabs/harmonyos-codelabs/ClickableImageJsDemo/README.md

 请参阅LICENSE文件以获得更多信息。

 What is it?
- HarmonyOS JSUI provides commonly used layout, components, and other page elements, and provides many properties and audible events (such as animated properties and click-and-touch events) for these components, allowing developers to design different components, events, and properties to achieve interface interaction based on actual scenes and development needs
+ HarmonyOS JSUI provides commonly used layout, components, and other page elements, and provides many properties and events (such as animated properties and click-and-touch events) for these components, allowing developers to design different components, events, and properties to achieve interface interaction based on actual scenes and development needs

 Installation requirements
 • Install DevEco Studio